 Northwestern named Page in 1993 as one of the university’s 100 leading professional alumnae (along with trial attorney Rikki Klieman, Hollywood producer Sherry Lansing, Crate & Barrel co-founder Carole Segal, and Russian Tea Room owner Faith Stewart-Gordon) to serve as founding members of the mentoring organization The Council of 100.
 In 1995, she was appointed to the C100’s second Executive Committee.
 In 1997, she was honored with the Melitta Bentz Award for Women’s Achievement, given in honor of the woman founder of the billion-dollar coffee products company, at the annual meeting of The International Alliance in Tampa.
 Page received the New York Women’s Agenda’s “Women of the Future” Award in 2001, and the following year, she was one of three “Rising Stars” invited to address The Committee of 200 at its 20th Anniversary conference at The Pierre in New York City.
 She was also recognized in The Committee of 200 founder Susan Davis’s keynote speech at the C200’s 2007 25th anniversary gala at The Art Institute of Chicago for having assisted with the organization’s founding in 1982.

 Since 2001, Karen has been an invited guest to Citymeals-on-Wheels’ Annual Power Lunch for Women, which unites 300 of New York’s most powerful women (such as Bobbi Brown, Gloria Steinem, and Barbara Walters) to raise more than $1 million for the city’s homebound elderly, and she has served on the event’s Steering Committee for nearly as long.
 Featured as a “celebrity sous chef” (along with actors, anchors and authors such as Brenda Blackmon, Ruth Reichl, and Daphne Rubin-Vega) at SHARE’s “Second Helping of Life” event benefiting breast and ovarian cancer survivors, she has also joined Andrew Dornenburg as a featured guest (along with Bill Bratton & Rikki Klieman, and Jill Eikenberry & Michael Tucker) at the annual Women’s Campaign Forum’s “Dinner Parties of Your Choice” supporting women candidates for political office.
 She was named to Les Dames d’Escoffier International (LDEI), the global philanthropic organization of leading women in the culinary and hospitality industries, and has served on the board of its New York chapter.
+She is also a member of the International Women’s Forum and the Women’s Forum of New York.

-A two-time marathoner (New York City – 1984 and Montreal – 1990), she has also run dozens of half-marathons and countless 10Ks.
+An avid meditator and a two-time marathoner (New York City – 1984 and Montreal – 1990), she has also run dozens of half-marathons and countless 10Ks.
 She lives in New York City with her husband, author and photographer Andrew Dornenburg.

 “Growing up, the release of a new Beatles album was an event.
 We didn’t know what it would contain but knew we were in for a treat.
 As an adult, a similar giddy excitement beckons when I hear of a new project by Karen Page, co-author of the James Beard Award winning culinary classics BECOMING A CHEF and THE FLAVOR BIBLE….And as a chef for over 30 years, I’d rank THE FLAVOR BIBLE and now its sequel, THE VEGETARIAN FLAVOR BIBLE, in rarified air amongst my 400+ cookbook collection. ”